MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/New-SPWebApplication.md

 ```

 ### -Path
-Specifies the physical directory for the new Web application in the virtual directories folder.
+Specifies the physical directory for the new web application in the virtual directories folder.
 The type is a valid path, in the form C:\Inetpub\wwwroot\MyWebApplication.
 If no value is specified, the value %wwwroot%\wss\VirtualDirectories\\\<portnumber\> is applied.